ahussein88/Forrest-Cover-Type-Classifcation/README.md

 This project contains 3 files and 1 folder:

-report.ipynb: This is the main file where I have performed my work on the project. covtype.data: The forest cover-type dataset.
-I have loaded this data in the notebook.. proposal.pdf : My detailed explaination of the project. export/ : Folder containing HTML and PDF version file of notebook. plots/ : Contains images of all the plots that are displayed in report.ipynb file.
+report.ipynb: This is the main file where I have performed my work on the project.covtype.data: The forest cover-type dataset.
+I have loaded this data in the notebook proposal.pdf : My detailed explaination of the project.

-### Training
+export: Folder containing HTML and PDF version file of notebook.
+plots: Contains images of all the plots that are displayed in report.ipynb file.

 #### Performance Evaluation